VegaDeftwing/OpGuidesHugoSrc/content/Design/gen.md

 <--->
 "Cinder is a free and open source library for professional-quality creative coding in C++."
 <--->
-pleanty of examples on the site                              |
+plenty of examples on the site                              |
 {{< /columns2 >}}

 {{< columns2 >}}